MCamp859/hello-world/ara-README.md

     Figure 9: Intel Fleet Manager Dashboard shown in ThingsBoard

-6. You can also check the cloud storage from the Reference Implementation **Storage** tab.
+6. You can also check the cloud storage from the **Storage** menu option.
    >**NOTE:** These images are ONLY to be used for validating the accuracy of detection events.

     ![A web app dashboard showing the Storage tab.](docs/address-recognition-and-analytics-recognition-ri-aws-storage.png)